Tinka / Fintech

 Product foundation

-Led the redesign of the Tinka mobile app following the brand refresh; translating the new visual identity into a scalable product UI and a stronger, more returnable core experience.
+Led the redesign of the Tinka mobile app following the brand refresh, translating the new identity into a scalable, more returnable product UI.

 Tinka Card experience

-Designed the end-to-end experience for activating and using the Tinka Card in-store; from discovery and onboarding through to payment and ongoing account management.
+Designed the end-to-end experience for activating and using the Tinka Card in-store: discovery through payment and ongoing management.

 Omni-channel experience

-Worked across product, marketing, and customer care to design the supporting ecosystem; FAQs, onboarding content, campaign touchpoints, and in-store support materials.
+Worked across product, marketing, and customer care to design the supporting ecosystem: FAQs, onboarding content, in-store materials.

 Team & systems leadership

-Helped scale the design function and put stronger foundations in place for future work; including clearer product design direction and specialist design systems support.
+Helped scale the design function: clearer product direction and specialist design systems support for future work.

 Featured deep dive